Perhaps Love (2005 film): Plot

-A Chinese director Nie Wen decides to make a musical film starring his Chinese girlfriend Sun Na and Hong Kong actor Lin Jian-dong.
-Unknown to him, Sun has met Lin before ten years ago when she was a cabaret singer in Beijing.
-The two had a relationship together then, when Lin was a film student.
+A Chinese director Mr. Wen decides to make a musical movie starring his Chinese girlfriend Sun Na and Hong Kong actor Jian-dong.
+Unknown to him, Sun has met Jiandong before ten years ago when she was a cabaret singer in Beijing.
+The two had a short-time relationship together then, when Jiandong was a film student.
 Ten years later, now a huge movie star, Sun refuses to acknowledge they have met before.

-Nie plans his musical, which includes a plot where a girl loses her memory and comes to live with a circus troupe.
-Sun plays the amnesiac girl and Lin her former boyfriend who tries to revive her memories.
-As the shooting of the film starts, reel life and real life overlap.
-Lin tries desperately to win back Sun's lost love, while Nie discovers their past romance.
-Nie himself plays the role of the obsessive circus owner in the musical, who is involved in a love triangle.
-Just like in real life, he has Lin as his rival.
+Mr. Wen plans his musical, which includes a plot where a girl lost her memory and comes to live with a circus troupe.
+Sun plays the amnesiac girl and Jiandong tried to get back the old past.
+As the shooting of the film starts, movie life and real life overlap.
+Jiandong tried desperately to get back Sun's lost love, while Mr. Wen discovered their past story.
+Mr. Wen himself played the role of the obsessive circus owner in the musical, who was involved in a love impossibility.